-Captain Travis White of Keweenaw Charters provides ice transportation and all necessary gear for a safe day on the ice.
+Captain Travis White of Keweenaw Charters Fishing Co. provides ice transportation and all necessary gear for a safe day on the ice.

 The tool on the bottom left portion of this photo is a power auger- a tool used to drill holes through thick ice.

 For most types of fishing, a spud or auger can be used to make a hole in the ice.
 Many anglers also like to use a portable fish finder (sonar, flasher, or Vexilar) to help determine the depth of water beneath the ice and to be able to see the fish swimming through the hole.
 Rods, reels, line, lures, and bait depend on the type of fish you are pursuing.
 Buckets or sleds are helpful for hauling gear, including portable tents and heaters.